-If you do not wish to file your claim via the Internet, or if you have specific questions you may call your Claims Inquiry Center from Monday through Friday, excluding holidays between the hours of 8:30 AM and 4:30 PM.
+If you do not wish to file your claim online or if you have specific questions you may call your Claims Inquiry Center from Monday through Friday, excluding holidays between the hours of 8:30 AM and 4:30 PM.
 Your claim will be dated the Sunday of the week in which you call so make sure you call during the week you want your claim to begin.
-The week runs Sunday to Saturday.
+The week runs from Sunday to Saturday.

-Once your unemployment claim has been accepted, you will receive regular benefits.
+Once your unemployment claim has been accepted, you will need to certify each week in order to receive your regular benefits.
 The amount of unemployment benefits you may receive each week is your Weekly Benefit Rate (WBR).
 The amount will be 60% of the average weekly earnings during your base year period, up to a maximum amount.
 The maximum amount may change each year.

 Program guidelines and benefits may change.
 The most current information about NJ unemployment guidelines and benefits is available here.

 Every determination that affects your eligibility for unemployment benefits will be given to you in writing.
 If you disagree, you have the right to file an appeal.
 A determination becomes final unless a written appeal is filed within seven calendar days after delivery or within ten calendar days after the mailing of the determination.
 An appeal period can be extended if good cause for late filing is shown.
 Appeals can be filed online or can be mailed to:

 New Jersey Department of Labor

 Trenton, NJ 08625-0907

 Your appeal letter must include your name, Social Security number, telephone number, and address.
 In addition, give your reasons for disagreeing with the determination and, if you file late, the reason for the delay.
 Learn more about your rights to an appeal.